 Sometimes I wonder why I didn’t start my own band, or muscle my way into that boyfriend’s act, or decide to sleep my way to the top like Madonna until I hit on someone who could help make me famous.
 I had the look.
 I had the voice.

 But no, I only used my powers for good.

 And in the end it was a rip-roaring great ride anyway, dancing my way through three states and two countries.
 In 1984 there were so many thrill-a-minute albums out, it was hard to choose which ones could possibly be the best.
 A zillion other valiant and outrageously gorgeous records had to be pushed aside during our Banzai Retro Club podcast in order to zero-in on the must-haves at the top of a very exclusive list.
-Meanwhile, fabulous pieces of music like Icicle Works' “Whisper to a Scream (Birds Fly)” (or vice versa) had to be designated as unpolished yet spectacular gems.
+Meanwhile, fabulous pieces of music like The Icicle Works' “Whisper to a Scream (Birds Fly)” (or vice versa) had to be relegated to an unpolished, spectacular gem.
 The song stands as an unsung hero amid the fanfare of U2's “The Unforgettable Fire,” The Smiths’ song How Soon Is Now?, and Howard Jones’ “Human’s Lib” album.

-Still, now, when the bell-like intro of that song materializes, a chill speeds up my spine like the day he first locked eyes with me.
+Still, now, when the bell-like intro of that song materializes, a chill speeds up my spine like the day I first locked eyes with him.